Jewels of Mary I: Wedding at Winchester

 Hans Eworth painted Mary with apparently realistic pieces of jewellery.
 His depictions may reflect an informed interest, as some members of his family, François Eeuwouts and Nicholas Eeuwouts, were goldsmiths and stone cutters.
 In his portraits of Mary, based on a sitting in the winter after her coronation, a Tau cross may be possibly be identified as a piece formerly belonging to Catherine of Aragon, and large brooch with its central stones flanked by antique figures, as a jewel belonging to Katherine Parr, and one of her finger rings may be her spousing or engagement ring.

 Before the wedding, Charles V, Holy Roman Emperor sent a ring or jewel and the Imperial ambassador Simon Renard advised that gifts of jewels should be made to the courtiers Frideswide Strelley, Susan Clarencieux and Mistress Russell.
 When Mary married Philip II of Spain at Winchester Cathedral on 25 July 1554, she wore a "diamond mounted on a setting in the form of a rose, with a huge pearl hanging down onto the chest", described in an Italian account of the wedding as "jewellery on the breast with a diamond in the centre, which the Prince had sent from Spain as a present, worth 60,000 scudi, sparkling on all sides, to which was attached a pearl pendant, estimated to be worth 5,000 scudi".
 This jewel may be represented in her portraits by Hans Eworth and Anthonis Mor.
 Mary's pearl is perhaps confused with the Spanish royal La Peregrina pearl.

 A gown of Mary's described in a later royal inventory may have been the one worn on her wedding day; a French gown of rich gold tissue, with a border of purple satin, all over embroidered with purls of damask gold and pearls, lined with purple taffeta.
 Her embroiderer was called Guilliam Brallot or Brellant.
 Elizabeth I's tailors unpicked the small pearls from this garment for re-use.

 Another rich gown of Mary's, later listed in Elizabeth's inventory, was made of crimson satin embroidered with pearls in the sleeves and borders of the train, and five roses embroiderered on its train with red garnets.
 The pearls were taken off.
 The pearls from these gowns may be those appraised for sale by the goldsmiths Hugh Kayle, John Spilman, and Leonard Bushe in October 1600, including 250 oriental pearls worth £206 and "meaner" sized pearls worth £40.

+Report of Giacamo Soranzo

+The Venetian ambassador Giacomo Soranzo described Mary and her appearance in a report, a Relazione, of 18 August 1554.
+He said that Mary usually wore a kind of loose gown with a petticoat and long train, which was the fashion of English gentlewomen.
+On state occasions she favoured a gown and bodice in the French fashion with wide hangings sleeves.
+She made much use of jewels which she wore on her chaperon or hood and around her neck, and also as trimmining for her gowns.
+She had inherited many jewels and would buy more if she were wealthy.